Department of English

-ENG-325 WRITING IN DIGITAL ENVIRONMENT (3 Credits)
+ENG-325 WRITING IN DIGITAL ENVIRONMENTS (3 Credits)

 This course will give students experience writing in a range of digital spaces.
 Possible writing environments and technologies include blogs, wikis, websites, videos, podcasts, social media platforms, interactive and electronic fiction, video games, and virtual worlds.
 Students will develop skills and writing practices related to analysis, argumentation, creative writing, media production, design, editing, and coding.
 At the same time, the course foregrounds writing in specific digital environments and asks students to consider how these contexts shift and shape the act of writing.

 This course will help students think critically about the ways in which digital technologies shape rhetorical and expressive practices.
 Possible areas of consideration include electronic literature, hypertext fiction, digital poetry, conversations in digital humanities, public sphere studies, the virtual, video games/procedural rhetoric, electracy, platform studies, and critical code studies.
 The course may allow students to practice writing in different digital spaces, but it foregrounds the writing or more traditional analysis papers focusing on digital rhetoric technologies, practices, and texts.

 ENG-330 LIT OF RESTORATION & 18TH CENT (3 Credits)